week2/week2/README.md

 ### :wave: Hi, I'm Week.

-- :school_satchel: I'm a student currently taking an intro to Computer Science Cource.
+- :school_satchel: I'm a student currently taking an Intro to Computer Science Cource.
-- :computer: Mainly using Github for Visual Studio Code but who knows what I'll do here
 - :purple_heart: hope you have a nice day or night.
 - :zap: this was made on sept 21 2022
 ---------------------